 Tools Needed to Make Game Jerky

 The only thing you need for this recipe is a dehydrator.
 I have recommended a dehydrator in a few of my recipes, including Pineapple Chips, and Sun-Dried Tomatoes.
 Besides using it in those recipes, I also dry other fruit with it, including citrus slices that I add to tea, or stews.
-Also, when I have grapes that don’t get eaten, I make raisins!
+Another thing I use it for is making raisins with grapes that are about to spoil.
 I can easily say that my dehydrator gets used a few times a week.
 If you don’t have one, consider making that investment.

 Do you Pinterest?
 Please pin and share!

 If you love this game jerky recipe, please give it a 5-star rating!